Reviews You Can Rely On

 Maintenance and Setup

-Installation is more involved than pitcher or countertop units, requiring under-sink space and some plumbing work.
-Depending on how handy you are, you may need to contract a professional to get your system installed properly.
+Installation is more involved than pitcher or countertop units, requiring under-sink space and the commitment of drilling a hole into both your pipe and countertop.
+Depending on how handy you are, you may be able to pull it off yourself, but most will need to contract a professional to get the system installed properly.

-Before purchasing and attempting installation, make sure you have enough under-sink space for this system — it measures 15.5"L × 5.1"W × 19"H and weighs 25 lbs, so it's fairly sizable compared with standard RO units.
+Maintenance is infrequent, but it's a pain in the butt, according to our tester.
+Changing filters is more complex, and hard to do without making a mess, although color-coded tubing and clear housing help indicate when replacement filters are needed.
+Before purchasing and attempting installation, make sure you have enough under-sink space for this system — it measures 15.5"L × 5.1"W × 19"H and weighs 25 lbs, so it's fairly sizable compared to other standard RO units.

 Operating Cost